La chevelure des choses

 et je ne vais dans les musées que pour enlever les muselières.

-Dotremont
+— Dotremont

-The orthocatalograph
+The Orthocatalographer

-by its name what I call
+by its name what I hail

-never I restrain myself I content myself
+never do I contain myself I content myself

 with what constantly tempts me

-I never go to war
+never do I go to war

 I adorn my heart with my anger